 How to undergo treatment in European hospitals?

-- Selection of a suitable medical center for the diagnostics and treatment of stage 4 rectal cancer in Germany.
+- Selection of a suitable medical center for the diagnostics and treatment of stage 4 cancer in Germany.

 - Guaranteed lower cost of treatment due to the absence of additional coefficients for foreign patients.